Kansas City Royals pitcher dies in Dominican Republic

 The Dominican Republic produces many major league baseball players.
 One of them, retired Boston Red Sox star David Ortiz tweeted: "I have not words to describe this....R.I.O my boy"

 Marte, also a native of the Dominican Republic, was an infielder and had played with the Atlanta Braves, Cleveland Indians and Arizona Diamondbacks.
+He played for several minor league teams, including the Pittsburgh Pirates organization.
 He played the last two seasons with KT Wiz in South Korea, MLB.com reported.

 ESPN, citing authorities in the Dominican Republic, reported he was driving a car that struck a house between San Francisco de Macoris and Pimentel, about 95 miles north of Santo Domingo.

+Oscar Taveras, an outfielder for the St. Louis Cardinals, died October 26, 2014, when the car he was driving ran into a tree on a highway in Puerto Plata, north of Santa Domingo, Bleacher report said.
+His 18-year-old girlfriend also died in the crash.

+Ventura, a friend to Taveras, was pitching in the World Series when he heard the news, Bleacher report said.
+He dedicated his next game to his friend and wrote "RIP O.T." on his hat.

-Social media was filled with condolences for the two men.
+Social media was filled with condolences for Marte and Ventura.

 Andrew McCutchen of the Pittsburgh Pirates tweeted: "To the families of Yordano Ventura and Andy Marte.
 I send my deepest condolences.
 RIP."